mcdexio/documents/en/internal-amm.md

 * Liquidity Pool adds some long positions
 * The provider adds some short positions
 * The provider gets some ShareToken(s) in order to record his liquidity ratio of the whole Liquidity Pool.
-* The provider now holds x short positions, and the share tokens imply he/she holds x long positions in the Liquidity Pool.
+* The provider now holds `dy` short positions, and the share tokens imply he/she holds `dy` long positions in the Liquidity Pool.
 So the net position = 0 which means currently he/she does not have any risk exposure.

 ## Variables